yansh/yansh.github.io/_posts/articles/2016-03-07-diversity.markdown

   feature: ""
 layout: post
 share: true
-categories: posts
+categories: articles
 modified: ""
 date: "2016-03-07T10:03:05-04:00"
 title: "Diversity"
 excerpt: "there are 10 kinds of people, those who read binary and those don’t"
 comments: true
 tags:
-  - ida
-  - intent
+  - Diversity
-  - design
+  - Engineering
 ---

 I guess the desire to be surrounded by common to us things is embedded in us by the evolution.
 We survive by sticking together in a family, tribe.
 This is why we feel comfortable being surrounded by less diverse to us crowd.
 In this context, new means "danger".
 These questions are being investigated by much smarter people than me, though I cannot help but to speculate that it is not what nature has initially intended for us.
 More so, it hindered and in many ways continues to stall our progress quite significantly.
 If we think about it, sharing, trading and mingling with other cultures really brought the best of us, most of the time.
 Once we discovered ways to commute and, more importantly, communicate with other we reached new highs on all fronts.
 So it seems any challenges that might be associated with the new, different and unknown, even ultimately dangerous at times, really tend to make us push our limits and establish a new norm, typically a better one.
 So whenever we are "comfortable" in our surroundings and "satisfied", we are in danger of missing out on truly maximising our potential, as people, group, society.